Condoamanti/kubernetes/examples/cert-manager/0.16.1/cloudflare/README.md

 1. https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/

 ### Configuration Requirement:
-- Update <APIKEY> within secret.yaml to the cloudflare API key you wish to utilize (recommend create specific API key referenced on documentation above)
+1. Update <APIKEY> to the cloudflare API key you wish to utilize (recommend create specific API key referenced on documentation above)
-- Update
+2. Update <EMAILADDRESS> to match the email address needed for expiration notifications
+3. Update <DOMAINEXAMPLE> to match the domain your with create certificate for

 ### Deploy Order:
 1. `kubectl apply -f namespace.yaml`